An ultimate guide to snowboarding for creative and tech people (and everyone else).

 - Snowboard Addiction – Snowboard Addiction offers paid tutorials but their YouTube channel contains a lot of videos with free tutorials and tips.

-- Angry Snowboarder – snowboarding veterans with a lot of insight into snowboarding and snowboarding industry.
+- Angry Snowboarder – a snowboarding veteran with a lot of insight into snowboarding and snowboarding industry.
 The channel publishes gear reviews regularly.

-- Ryan Knapton – Ryan Knapton is a carving guru so if you are into carving, don’t miss his channel.
+- Ryan Knapton – if you are interested into carving, don’t miss Ryan Knapton’s channel

 If you’d like to see freestyle snowboarding in its top form, check out some of the following channels: